DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/stack.md

 ### SeriesData

 SeriesData contains data for a single series.
 It is array of points (one point per argument).
 Each point is an array that defines the baseline and a value.
-For example, following array specifies a series containing points with values 10, 20, and 30 and baseline located at 0: [[0, 10], [0, 20], [0, 30]].
+For example, following array specifies a series containing points with values 10, 20, and 30 and baseline at 0: [[0, 10], [0, 20], [0, 30]].